vyca2017/content/content/tutorials/freecom/part-1.md

 ### Features

-We have a few requirements for the app, here's a list of features we want to implement:
+We have a few requirements for the app, here's the list of features we want to implement:

 - A customer visits a website and can open the support window
 - The support window displays a list of the customer's previous conversations with support agents if any, or otherwise directly opens a new conversation